brandur/sorg/content/articles/soft-deletion.md

 UPDATE foo SET deleted_at = now() WHERE id = $1;
 ```

 The concept behind soft deletion is to make deletion safer, and reversible.
-Once a record's been hit by a hard `DELETE`, it may technically still be recoverable by digging down into the storage layer, but sufficed to say that it's really hard to get back.
+Once a record's been hit by a hard `DELETE`, it may technically still be recoverable by digging down into the storage layer, but suffice it to say that it's really hard to get back.
 Theoretically with soft deletion, you just set `deleted_at` back to `NULL` and you're done:

 ``` sql
 -- and like magic, it's back!!